Gund4422/FJNI/README.md

-# fjni
+# FJNI
-the first ever Fortran binding for the Java Native Interface.
+The first ever Fortran binding for the Java Native Interface.
 28 years of JNI existing, nobody did this. now someone did.

 ## Build Instructions